bowenprosthesis/bowenprosthesis.github.io/_pages/about.md

 ### *2. Study on the Biomechanical Impact of a Powered Biarticular prothetic foot*
  > Conventional ankle-foot prostheses primarily replicate monoarticular muscle functions (e.g., Soleus, Tibialis Anterior), but often fail to capture the contributions of biarticular muscles such as the Gastrocnemius.
 We developed a powered prosthetic foot incorporating a cable-driven biarticular muscle actuator.
 Experiments with healthy participants demonstrated a reduction in metabolic cost.
 We analyzed potential contributing factors, including joint mechanics, center-of-mass dynamics, and gait symmetry.

 [**Publication**](https://doi.org/10.1016/j.jbiomech.2025.112768)

 ### *3. User Preference-Based Human-in-the-Loop Tuning of Exoskeleton Assistance during Walking*
+ > Recent studies have demonstrated that human-in-the-loop (HIL) optimization can generate individualized exoskeleton control parameters to reduce metabolic cost.
+However, the time-consuming nature of this process limits its practical use, particularly for older adults and patients.
+Meanwhile, humans have shown the ability to adapt gait to different assistance profiles over time, leading to reduced metabolic expenditure.
+This project investigates a user-driven, self-tuning control strategy based on subjective perception, aiming to achieve metabolic reduction without complex optimization algorithms.

 ### *4. Design of a Biped Walking Robot*
-  We are developing a bipedal walking robot with full lower-limb degrees of freedom, including a 1-DoF waist joint, 3-DoF hip, 1-DoF knee, and 2-DoF ankle.
+ > We are developing a bipedal walking robot with full lower-limb degrees of freedom, including a 1-DoF waist joint, 3-DoF hip, 1-DoF knee, and 2-DoF ankle.
 This robot serves as a platform for research in humanoid locomotion, dynamic stability control, and assistive walking strategies.

 # 🎖 Honors and Awards